 Someone lost their voice from talking to AI all day

 I built Rubber Duck, a voice coding agent.
-I built a Todoist Ramble clone for Things 3 where audio streams to Gemini Flash 2.5 Live and directly executes tool calls.
-I built Commandment, an open source WisprFlow alternative.
-Each project started from the same observation: typing is a bottleneck when the listener understands natural language.
+A Todoist Ramble clone for Things 3 that streams audio to Gemini Flash 2.5 Live and runs tool calls.
+Commandment, an open source WisprFlow alternative.
+Each one started from the same observation: typing is a bottleneck when the listener speaks natural language.

 Based on voice AI projects built between late 2025 and early 2026.